 Study Country Intervention Ou tcome data Type (and number) of interventions Population /Units Sector Forensic economic estimates corruption Perception of corruption Access to service Changes in prevalence condition Average waiting time provide the report cards and explain what the information meant but not to advocate or discuss any particular plan of action.
-Banerjee e al. (2010) et India The authors conducted a randomised evaluation of three interventions to encourage beneficiaries' participation to Information campaign (IC) Treatment 1 enrolment test score Villages Education India.
+Banerjee et al. (2010) f India The authors conducted a randomised evaluation of three interventions to encourage beneficiaries' participation to Information campaign (IC) Treatment 1 enrolment test score Villages Education India.
 Treatment 1: providing information on existing institutions.
 Teams facilitated the meeting, got discussions going, Information campaign (IC) Treatment 2 - and encouraged village administrators to share information about the structure and organization of local service delivery.
-After the meetings, distributed pamphlets describing Information campaign (IC) Treatment 3 - the various roles and responsibilities of VEC members and training of individual VEC members.
+After the meetings, distributed pamphlets describing Information campaign (IC) Treatment 3 -

+Study Country Intervention Ou tcome data Type (and number) of interventions Population /Units Sector Forensic economic estimates corruption Perception of corruption Access to service Changes in prevalence condition Average waiting time the various roles and responsibilities of VEC members and training of individual VEC members.
 Treatment 2: training community members in a testing tool for children.
 It also provided this information and, in addition, the teams trained community members to administer a simple reading test for children, and invited them to create "report cards" on the status of enrolment and learning in their village.
 Treatment 3: training volunteers to hold remedial reading camps.
 It started with the team conducting treatment 2 in the village, then recruiting volunteers per village, and giving them a week's training in a pedagogical technique for